MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/voice-recognition.md

 An Intelligent Speaker includes a special seven-microphone array.
 The system uses voice profile information to identify voices of up to 10 people in meeting rooms.

-Intelligent Speaker is available in all regions.
-See [Supported languages](#supported-languages) for a list of the languages currently supported for biometric enrollment and in-meeting transcription.

 The following items are Intelligent Speaker requirements:

 - The meeting room should have a maximum of 10 people present in person.
 - The meeting room has an upload link of minimum 7 Mbps.

+> [!NOTE]
+> Intelligent Speaker is available in all countries and regions.
+See [Supported languages](#supported-languages) for a list of the languages currently supported for biometric enrollment and in-meeting transcription.

 ## Set up an Intelligent Speaker